aws/aws-eks-best-practices/content/networking/ipv6/index.md

 ![illustration of worker subnet, including primary ENI with multiple secondary IPs](./image-2.png)

-Every EKS worker-node is assgined with IPv4 and IPv6 addresses, along with corresponding DNS entries.
+Every EKS worker-node is assigned with IPv4 and IPv6 addresses, along with corresponding DNS entries.
 For a given worker-node, only a single IPv4 address from the dual-stack subnet is consumed.
 EKS support for IPv6 enables you to communicate with IPv4 endpoints (AWS, on-premise, internet) through a highly opinionated egress-only IPv4 model.
 EKS implements a host-local CNI plugin, secondary to the VPC CNI plugin, which allocates and configures an IPv4 address for a Pod.
 The CNI plugin configures a host-specific non-routable IPv4 address for a Pod from the 169.254.172.0/22 range.
 The IPv4 address assigned to the Pod is *unique to the worker-node* and is *not advertised beyond the worker-node*.
 169.254.172.0/22 provides up to 1024 unique IPv4 addresses which can support large instance types.
 The following diagram depictes the flow of an IPv6 Pod connecting to an IPv4 endpoint outside the cluster boundary:

 ![EKS/IPv6, IPv4 egress-only flow](./eks-ipv4-snat-cni.png)